 LOCAL: The following local markup is available for the Disambiguation data category:

+An optional disambigConfidence attribute with the value of a rational number in the interval 0 to 1.
+This represents the confidence of the agents producing the annotation that the union of the values for the other disambiguation attributes in this instance are accurate.
+1 represents the highest level of confidence.

 An optional disambigGranularity attribute that contains a string, specifying the granularity level of the disambiguation.
 The value can be one of the following identifiers: lexicalConcept, ontologyConcept, or entity

 At least one of the following: